LaReiter/LaReiter.github.io/_projects/surveys.md

 ---

-## Part 2: Uncertainty in Finite Populations—Case Study: Well-being Survey
+## Part 2: Uncertainty in Finite Populations.
+Case Study: Well-being Survey

 Suppose you conduct a well-being survey at a workplace.
 For the sake of example, let us assume there are $$100$$ employees.